robotsthatdream/cafer/README.md

 Assuming that sferes is in ~/git/sferes2, you will need to create symlinks pointing to each dir in cafer/sferes/modules in sferes2/modules.
 If you want to test the provided examples, you will also need to  create symlinks pointing to dirs in cafer/sferes/exp in sferes2/exp.

+Go in your git folder and do the folowing instructions.

 And, you need some sferes's modules :
 ```